SirPepe/ornament/Readme.md

   // Implements a content attribute "foo" with getters and setters at #secret
   @attr(string(), { as: "foo" }) accessor #secret = "A";

-  // To provide public IDL attributes, we just write a getter/setter pair with
+  // To provide public a public DOM API, we just write a getter/setter pair with
   // names matching the content attribute get foo() {
     console.log("Custom getter logic!");